Green Snake (1993 film): Plot

 The movie draws heavily upon the Buddhist belief of Saṃsāra and the cycle of reincarnation.

 A Buddhist monk named Fat-hoi (Vincent Zhao) has trained for 20 years to banish demons from the Human World.
 Fat-hoi does not believe in non-human beings seeking to improve themselves spiritually.
 He encounters a spider demon who has taken the form of a Buddhist priest.
 He captures the spider demon who pleads with him as it has been spiritually refining itself for 200 years to be able to reincarnate.
 Fat-hoi ignores his pleas and traps him in a magical cauldron and leaves the demon under a gazebo.
 When the Buddhist beads of the demon continues to shine Fat-hoi realizes he may have made a mistake in interfering with the Spider's path to enlightenment.

 A storm takes place while Fat-hoi goes into the forest and he attacks two Snake spirits.
-But after he noticed that they were only preventing rain from hitting a woman giving birth, he releases them.
-He is haunted by the images of the female body of the mother who gave birth.
+But after he notices that they were only preventing rain from hitting a woman giving birth, he releases them.
+He is haunted by images of the female body of the mother who gave birth.
 The two snakes, White Snake (Joey Wong) and Green Snake (Maggie Cheung), are on the rooftop of a feast.
-Green Snake participates while White Snake sees a local scholar Hsui Xien (Wu Hsing-Kuo) in a nearby building.
+Green Snake participates while White Snake sees local scholar Hsui Xien (Wu Hsing-Kuo) in a nearby building.
 The two have been training for many centuries to take human form.
 White Snake is the more experienced one and falls in love with Hsui Xien.
-She plans to have a family with him and continue with her attempt to reincarnate as a human; Green Snake is the younger and more impulsive of the two sisters but she is more prone to indulge in sensuality.
-They both move into their magically created house and start a successful medical practice in the town.
-Other than Hsui Xien's visit, the two gets another visit unexpectedly from a buffoonish Taoist whom Green Snake leaves the household to take care of.
-Because of White Snake's beautiful charms, Hsui Xien, once known as the toughest and most dedicated scholar of the village, is starting to lose his reputation.
+She plans to have a family with him and continue her attempts to reincarnate as a human; Green Snake is the younger and more impulsive of the two sisters but she is more prone to indulge in sensuality.
+They move into a magically created house and start a successful medical practice in town.
+Other than Hsui Xien's visit, the two get another visit from a buffoonish Taoist whom Green Snake leaves the household to take care of.
+Because of White Snake's beautiful charms, Hsui Xien, once known as the toughest and most dedicated scholar of the village, starts to lose his reputation.